Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

 ### R1D16
+I quite impressed with Treehouse tutorials.
+I built a grocery list program, using .push to put a hash into an array.

+### R1D16
 Back using Treehouse again.
 Completed the sessions on arrays and hashes.
 Practiced merging hashes and removing items from arrays.
 Good practice using the Ruby methods documentation.

 ### R1D15